 9. Two Days One Night (2014, dir: Jean-Pierre Dardenne and Luc Dardenne)

-8. Perfect Days (2023, dir: Wim Wenders
+8. Perfect Days (2023, dir: Wim Wenders)

 7. Silkwood (1983, dir: Mike Nichols)

-In 1974, Karen Silkwood, a nuclear processing plant worker in small-town Oklahoma, died in a single-car accident the night she was on her way to meet a New York Times reporter––allegedly with evidence damaging to the plant.
-In Silkwood, director Mike Nichols and screenwriters Nora Ephron and Alice Arlen craft an absorbing, no-frills account of this single mother’s transformation from dutiful worker to whistleblower once she discovers shoddy safety measures at the Kerr-McGee Cimarron Plutonium Recycling Facility.
+In 1974, Karen Silkwood, a nuclear processing plant worker in small-town Oklahoma, died in a single-car accident the night she was on her way to meet a New York Times reporter––allegedly carrying evidence damaging to the plant.
+In Silkwood, director Mike Nichols and screenwriters Nora Ephron and Alice Arlen craft an absorbing, no-frills account of this single mother’s transformation from dutiful worker to whistleblower after discovering shoddy safety measures at the Kerr-McGee Cimarron Plutonium Recycling Facility.
 Her quiet courage, however, only alienates her further from the colleagues she is trying to protect.
 Meryl Streep, who portrayed Silkwood, told Mark Harris in Mike Nichols: A Life, how the director was committed to authenticity: “None of us knew anything about plutonium processing or how fuel rods were made.
 It was important for him to learn it and get it right.”
 Streep, that human chameleon of an actress, is characteristically remarkable.

 6. Glengarry Glen Ross (1992, dir: James Foley)

-For acclaimed screenwriter David Mamet, the workplace is an arena for existential dread.
-In this adaptation of Mamet’s Pulitzer Prize-winning stageplay, salesmen for Premiere Properties congregate for an office meeting one rainy evening.
+For David Mamet, the workplace is an arena for existential dread.
+In this adaptation of the acclaimed screenwriter’s Pulitzer Prize-winning play, salesmen for Premiere Properties congregate for an office meeting one rainy evening.
 They hear from Alec Baldwin, a trainer sent from the home office downtown, who proceeds to belittle and insult the men (“You see this watch?
 This watch costs more than your car”) before forcing them into a night of sales competition if they hope to keep their jobs.
 Mamet’s acrid, profanity-laced dialogue gets a workout from some of the finest actors of their generation, a cast that includes Al Pacino, Jack Lemmon, Ed Harris, Kevin Spacey, Alan Arkin and Jonathan Pryce.
 That’s a murderers’ row of heavy hitters.
 Director James Foley wisely gets out of the way, but he and cinematographer Juan Ruiz Anchía deserve credit for ensuring the look of Glengarry Glen Ross is as distinguished as its acting.

 5. Norma Rae (1979, dir: Martin Ritt)

 Sally Field not only proved she had serious acting chops, but she won the Academy Award for Best Actress in the fervently pro-labor union Norma Rae.
-This straightforward melodrama is based on the real-life story of Crystal Lee Sutton, a textile worker who battled her company town in the Deep South in an effort to unionize her fellow workers.
+This straightforward melodrama is based on the story of Crystal Lee Sutton, a textile worker who battled her company town in the Deep South to unionize her fellow workers.
 Director Martin Ritt, known for his facility with actors, worked closely with Field for her first starring movie role.
 “Every day was filled with focus and challenge, with calling on skills I didn’t know I owned because I’d never had the opportunity to use them,” Field writes in her memoir, In Pieces.
 The film’s most iconic scene has Norma standing atop her work table on the deafeningly loud factory floor to hold up a homemade sign reading “UNION.”
 Even after decades of being parodied, the image still gives me chills.
-Earned sentiment like this helps one forgive how the screenplay by husband-and-wife team Irving Ravetch and Harriet Frank Jr. occasionally trades in cultural stereotypes, particularly Ron Liebman as a Jewish labor organizer from New York.
+Earned sentiment like this helps forgive how the screenplay by husband-and-wife team Irving Ravetch and Harriet Frank Jr. occasionally trades in cultural stereotypes, particularly Ron Liebman as a Jewish labor organizer from New York.

 4. Blue Collar (1978, dir: Paul Schrader)

-After making a splash as the screenwriter of Taxi Driver and similarly tough-minded films, Paul Schrader made his directorial debut in this searing crime drama about three Detroit assembly-line auto workers, all in dire financial straits, who scheme to rob the headquarters of their own labor union.
+After making a splash as the screenwriter of Taxi Driver and similarly tough-minded films, Paul Schrader made his directorial debut in this searing crime drama about three Detroit assembly-line auto workers, all in financial straits, who scheme to rob the headquarters of their own labor union.
 Written by Schrader with his brother Leonard, Blue Collar was a nightmare to make.
 Leads Richard Pryor, Harvey Keitel and Yaphet Kotto did not get along, and Schrader clashed repeatedly with Pryor, who reportedly even pulled a gun on the director at one point.
 But perhaps all the tensions off camera helped inform an onscreen vibe of unmistakable anger.
-The film seethes with rage––at a corrupt United Auto Workers union, at an indifferent corporate America, and at the socioeconomic divisions that the powerful exploit to keep the powerless fighting among themselves.
+The film seethes with rage––at a corrupt United Auto Workers union, an indifferent corporate America, and the socioeconomic divisions that the powerful exploit to keep the powerless fighting among themselves.
 “This isn’t a liberal movie but a radical one,” wrote film critic Roger Ebert in a review that favorably compared Blue Collar to Elia Kazan’s 1954 classic, On the Waterfront, “and one I suspect a lot of assembly-line workers might see with a shock of recognition.”

 3. The Apartment (1960, dir: Billy Wilder)